fredymontalvo/Calculator/README.md

-# calculator
+# A basis calculator
-Calculator mit HTML,CSS &amp; JS
+Calculator with HTML,CSS and JavaScript.
 This is my firts try.
 A basic calculator.